 - Anorexia (extreme food restriction causing weight loss and malnutrition);

-- Bulimia (food restriction followed by binging and purging);
+- Bulimia (food restriction followed by binging and purging and sometimes exercise);

 - Binge Eating (eating large amounts of food without purging).